 Prescott outshines Brady, Cowboys dominate Buccaneers 31-14

 TAMPA, Fla.
 (AP) — Dak Prescott outplayed Tom Brady, throwing for four touchdowns and running for another to lead the Dallas Cowboys to a 31-14 victory over the Tampa Bay Buccaneers in an NFC wild-card playoff game.
 Prescott completed 25 of 33 passes for 305 yards and played turnover-free ball for the first time in eight games as the Cowboys dominated the listless Bucs in what may turn out to be Brady’s last game in a Tampa Bay uniform.
-Dallas beat Brady for the first time in the seven-time Super Bowl champion’s career and won in the postseason on the road for the first time in 30 years to earn a trip to San Francisco to face the 49ers in the NFC divisional round next Sunday.
+Dallas beat Brady for the first time in the seven-time Super Bowl champion’s career.
+The Cowboys earned a trip to San Francisco to face the 49ers in the NFC divisional round next Sunday.

 After playoff dud, Brady faces choice of whether to continue

 TAMPA, Fla.
 (AP) — If Tom Brady retires in the offseason, he’ll walk away following one of the worst playoff games of his career.
 The seven-time Super Bowl champion had a tough night against Micah Parsons and the Dallas Cowboys, tossing his first red-zone interception with the Buccaneers in a 31-14 loss that ended Tampa Bay’s up-and-down season Monday night.
 Brady won’t be returning home to the Bay Area for a rematch against Brock Purdy and the San Francisco 49ers in the NFC divisional round.
 He may be going home for good, however.
 The 45-year-old, five-time Super Bowl MVP already retired once after last season only to return 40 days later.
 He said he’ll take more time to make his decision this time around.

 NFL playoffs: Cowboys beat Bucs, divisional round awaits